crate/activerecord-crate-adapter/README.md

 ## Work in progress

 I've just started coding the adapter and lots of functionality might still not work.
-Give it a try and help bei either contributing (fix it) or add a ne issue.
+Give it a try and help bei either contributing (fix it) or add an issue.

 ## Installation